WeTransfer/wt-api-docs/source/includes/_embed.md

 _\* = With more to come if you add your examples!_

 ## Find us

+For new users:
+We know it is annoying that you cannot create an account.
+But there is nothing we can do to give you an account at this moment.

 Feel free to mail your questions, remarks, feedback or praises regarding Embed on [developers@wetransfer.com](mailto:developers@wetransfer.com).